 Among the various waterproofing solutions available to you – including French drains, dehumidifiers, and sump pumps – there is the vapor barrier.
 Vapor barriers are essential to the encapsulation process.
 They are typically made of a thick white plastic-like material, but they come in various forms depending on the type you purchase.

 Vapor barriers cannot be permeated by many types of gases.
 As a result, they can more effectively keep dampness out of your crawl space, as moisture particles will be unable to breach them.
 Similarly, groundwater that’s gathered as a result of the rain will not be able to get to your belongings, as it will be redirected by the physical barrier between your crawl space and the things you’ve stored.

-Vapor barriers like the one installed by our experts will permanently isolate your crawl space from the earth to properly seal it from outside air, water and pests.
+Vapor barriers like the one installed by our experts will permanently isolate your crawl space from the earth to properly seal it from outside air and water, and make it more difficult for pests to get in.
 You also can stack vapor barriers with other waterproofing solutions to extend their life cycles.